jfrog/log-analytics/log-vendors/splunk/app/README.md

 Before packaging the app, update the [app.conf](jfrog-logs/default/app.conf).
 Make sure  update the version.

 ### Package the App
-To package the app, tar it.
+To package the app, use the Splunk CLI.

 ```
-$ tar -cvf jfrog-logs-<VERSION>.spl jfrog-logs/
+$ cd jfrog-logs
+$ splunk package app jfrog-logs
 ```

 ### Install the App